open-olive/loop-development-kit/docs/src/markdown-pages/guides/loop-approval-checklist.md

    - License Agreement (can be a link to an external resource)
    - Privacy Policy (can be a link to an external resource)
-   - Declare what sensors your loop uses from the LDK
+   - Declare what Aptitudes your loop uses from the LDK
    - Must declare how your Loop uses the user’s information and how your organization uses that information
    - Declare where your loop is sending users’ information to the subdomain level
    - Include updated contact information for a user to reach out in the event they need help with your loop